ncm2/ncm2/README.md

 ## Why?

-I'm writing this for fun, feeding my own need, and it's working pleasingly for me now.
-And It seems there's lots of differences between deoplete, YCM, and nvim-completion-manager, by design.
+This project was started just for fun, and it's working pleasingly for me now.
+However, it seems there's lots of differences between deoplete, YCM, and nvim-completion-manager, by implementation.

 I havn't read the source of YCM yet.
-So here I'm describing the main design of NCM (from now on, I'm using NCM as short for nvim-completion-manager) and some of the differences between deoplete and this plugin.
+So here I'm describing the basic implementation of NCM (short for nvim-completion-manager) and some of the differences between deoplete and this plugin.

 ### Async architecture